BiswasAnanya/saucedemo-manual-testing/smoke-testing/smoke-test-suite.md

    - Application is deployed and accessible

  ## Exit Criteria
-   - All 11 smoke tests pass → proceed with full regression suite
+   - All 10 smoke tests pass → Proceed with the full regression suite
-   - Any Critical-priority failure → halt further testing, report immediately
+   - Any Critical-priority failure → Hold further testing, report to the designated team

  ## Out of Scope for Smoke Testing